 Internal communicators: it’s time to read the room.
 By that, we mean adapting your internal comms efforts to specific audiences within your organization.

 During the third week of their stellar internal comms bootcamp, our in-house experts, Alfie Penfold and Erin Raimondo, delve into a session on “Defining Audiences, Auditing Channels and Crafting Content that Gets Where it Needs to Go.”
-If you’d like to watch the full session, you can sign up for the May bootcamp series for free.
+If you’d like to watch the full session, you can sign up for our online internal comms bootcamp!

 It’s important to remember that audience is just one part of our 7-principle methodology on internal comms—which isn’t a checklist, it’s an ecosystem of principles that reinforce each other and all act to bolster your internal comms.